cloudfoundry/summit-hands-on-labs/basel-2018/troubleshooting-challenge/presenter-template.md

 Setup
 -----

-1. Run `make prepare` from `setup` folder once to setup lab
-1. Run `setup/configure-laptop.sh` for each enviornment
+1. Run app from the exercise 03 in the `system` org

 Exercises
 ---------